FailAcademy/learning/wdp-vancouver/_slides/week-02/03-programming-with-javascript.md

 Properties of the hotel object should include the **name** of the hotel (The Quay), the **total number of rooms** (40), the current number of **rooms booked** (25), an array of the **types of rooms** (twin, double, suite), and function to **check the availability**.

 One you've created your object, **create a loop** to log to the console all of the room types one-by-one.
-Then, **update the booked rooms** to 30, check the new availability, and display that in an **alert box**.
+Then, **update the booked rooms** to 30, check the new availability, and output that using `console.log`

 ---